qphandev/triple_triad_react/src/README.md

 ### Using a Personal Access Token (PAT) for HTTPS:

+Usually you will be prompted to put in user and password if you're trying to touch a private repo.

 1. **Generate a Personal Access Token on GitHub**:
    - Go to your GitHub settings.
    - Navigate to "Developer settings" > "Personal access tokens".